Students with particular needs

 The Special Education Needs Coordinator at SET Beccles School is Miss J Reeve.
 You can contact her via the school office.
 Please call SET Beccles School to make an appointment.
 Alternatively contact her via email.

-The Special Education Needs Coordinator at SET Maidstone School is Mrs C Smith.
+The Special Education Needs Coordinator at SET Felix Primary is Mrs E Drane.
 You can contact her via the school office.
-Please call SET Maidstone School to make an appointment.
+Please call SET Felix Primary to make an appointment.
 Alternatively contact her via email.

 The Special Education Needs Coordinator at SET Saxmundham School is Mrs L Sheehan.
 You can contact her via the school office.
 Please call SET Saxmundham School to make an appointment.
 Alternatively contact her via email.